 "Good," she said coldly.
 "Are you coming?"

-Gil held himself back from taking him into his arms.
+Gil swallowed.
 "Hey.
 How are you?"

 "Is your family coming to visit soon?"
+Gil rose from the plastic chair.

 "Why did you?"

-"Ah...I thought there isnīt any danger.
+"Uh...
+I thought there isn't any danger.
 Just routine."
-One healing kiss...
+One kiss to speed up the healing process.

 "Greg..."
-The question stunned Gil to the core.
-"Thatīs completely silly.
+Gil was stunned to the core.
+"That's silly.
 I..."

 "Am I interrupting a moment?"

-Gilīs head jerked around.
+Gil's head jerked around.

 Michael stood in the doorway, smiling charmingly.

 "No problem, Greggo.
-Iīm your man."
+I'm your man."

 Alan nodded.
 "Greg told me work is most important to you."
-His cold eyes made fun of Gil.
+His fiendish cold eyes made fun of Gil.

 "Exactly."
 Gil continued his flight despite the urge to teach Alan and Michael a lesson.
-Greg is mine.
-Mine.
-I tried to stay away from him...I really tried but...uh...seeing him so vulnerable made me realize...how important he is to me...more important than work...more important than anything or anyone...yes...life without Greg is safe.
-It doesnīt hurt.
-Itīs comfortable.
-Secure.
-Not like the permanent sensations I feel by being with Greg.
-Passion.
-Confusion.
-Pain.
-Life with Greg is unpredictable.
-A steady excitement...but being without him is like being dead inside...
+Haven't you figured that Greg belongs to me?
+Sure!
+I tried to stay away from him...
+I really tried but... uh... seeing him so vulnerable made me realize how important he is to me... more important than work... more important than anything or anyone.
+Well.
+Yeah.
+Life with Greg is unpredictable and intoxicating, painful even, but life without Greg is like being dead inside...

 "Hey, boss.
-How is our pretty boy?"
+How's pretty boy?"

 "Sanders.
 How is he?"